A Kernel Loss for Solving the Bellman Equation: Background

 The unique fixed point of $\B$ is known as the optimal value function, denoted $V^*$; that is, $\B V^* = V^*$.

-Our work is built on top of an alternative to the fixed-point view above: given some fixed distribution $\mu$ over $\Sset$ such that $\inf_{s\in\Sset}\mu(s)>0$, $V^\pi$ is the unique minimizer of the \emph{squared Bellman error}:
+Our work is built on top of an alternative to the fixed-point view above: given some fixed distribution $\mu$ whose support is $\Sset$, $V^\pi$ is the unique minimizer of the \emph{squared Bellman error}: